Kaiser Permanente and Senior Care Coverage

 In most cases, if you meet the minimum requirements for hospice care outlined by Medicare, your Kaiser Permanente plan will cover it.
 Here are the two most essential requirements:

 - You have a terminal illness with no known cure

 - Your doctor believes that you will not live more than six months (you will need a signed document stating this diagnosis from your doctor)

 Hospice care is specifically designed for patients in need of end-of-life services.
 Medicare, Medicaid, and Medicare Advantage usually cover the costs as long as your doctor confirms the aforementioned requirements.
-If you have Kaiser Permanente Medicare Advantage plan, you can expect the standard Medicare coverage for hospice care.
+If you have a Kaiser Permanente Medicare Advantage plan, you can expect the standard Medicare coverage for hospice care.

 Does Kaiser Permanente Cover Assisted Living?

 Unfortunately, Kaiser Permanente does not cover the cost of assisted living care.
 This is due to the fact that Medicare does not cover long-term residential care.1 Most seniors who need help paying for an assisted living facility get a long-term care insurance policy.
 Alternatively, if you qualify for Medicaid, you may be able to get some help paying for assisted living care.